 3 Days From Nomadic Living: We Put The Cart Before The Horse

-That day, we purchased our little RV travel trailer and drove off – in the Prius.
+That day, we purchased our (starter) RV travel trailer and drove off – in the Prius.

-With a ‘Sold’ sign in the window, it was now awaiting our return to pick it up.
+With a ‘Sold’ sign in the window, our little RV was awaiting our return to pick it up.

 We put into practice what, in coaching with my clients, I refer to as ‘Quantum Leaping a Dream’.
 By, quite literally, putting the cart before the horse, we took a big ol’ leap of faith.
 We dove into the deep end and teamed up to do something that neither one of us had done before.

-With our decision to put the cart before the horse, we ensured that we would figure out what we needed to figure out, and gallop our way back to hitch our cart.
+Our decision to put the cart before the horse, ensured that we would figure out what we needed to figure out, and gallop our way back to hitch our cart.
 And that’s exactly what we did.
 We sold our Fiat/Prius.
 And our little RV got it’s horse.

-*** What Quantum Leap have you, or are you, dreaming up in your own life?
+*** What Quantum Leap are you dreaming up for your own life?
 What dream is stirring within YOUR heart just waiting for YOU to leap?
-Want to chat about it with someone who “gets” it?
-I love connecting with people from my online community.
-Let’s connect for a complimentary session and explore the possibilities, shall we?

 2 Days From Nomadic Living: See You Later